peterMangrove/mangrove-docs-test/offer-maker/reactive-offer.md

 {% hint style="danger" %}
 **Provisioning**

 Since offers can fail, Mangrove requires each offer to be [provisioned](offer-bounty.md) in ETH.
-If an offer fails, part of that provision will be sent to the caller that executed the offer.
+If an offer fails, part of that provision will be sent to the caller that executed the offer, as compensation.

 Make sure that your offer is [well-provisioned](offer-bounty.md#provisioning-offers) before calling `newOffer`, otherwise the call will fail.
 The easiest way to go is to send a comfortable amount of ETH to Mangrove from your offer-posting contract.
-Mangrove will remember your ETH balance and use when necessary.
+Mangrove will remember your ETH balance and use it when necessary.
 {% endhint %}

 {% hint style="danger" %}